johnjackoleary/cfi-commonplace-book/README.md

 ---

 ## Suggesting Changes
+If you'd like to help improve this content, feel free to dive in anywhere!
+The GitHub is publicly visible at https://github.com/johnjackoleary/cfi-commonplace-book

+If you want a starting point, any notes tagged with #todo are good candidates for some love.
+Check out [[Todo]] for a complete list.

+And thank you!

 ### Make a Note of an Issue Without Making the Change
 You can [submit issues on GitHub](https://github.com/johnjackoleary/cfi-commonplace-book/issues), and they'll show up similar to [this example](https://github.com/johnjackoleary/cfi-commonplace-book/issues/10).